dylanesque/Cheatsheets/react_cheatsheet.md

     if (valueInLocalStorage) {
       return deserialize(valueInLocalStorage)
     }
-    // The below logic accomodates a default value that is a function return typeof defaultValue === 'function' ? defaultValue() : defaultValue })
+    // The below logic accommodates a default value that is a function return typeof defaultValue === 'function' ? defaultValue() : defaultValue })